Honda CRF230F - Modifications

 CRF231F update - September 13, 2013

 I have two CRF230F motos and to distinguish between them, I call them CRF231F and CRF232F; the 1 and 2 denote the first and second 230Fs that I bought.
 Some time ago, the cam timing chain on the CRF231F stretched beyond spec and the chain came off the drive gear.
 The piston hit the valves and the top end was mangled.
 I removed the engine and made plans to upgrade it to an Engines Only 251, and bought all the parts to do the job.
 The engine languished on my work bench because I never seemed to find the time to complete the project.
 This summer, I got back into it and installed a 230F engine from a bike I bought last summer.
 (I never did finish the EO 251 project; maybe get to it this winter.)
+While I was doing the engine swap, I did a few other mods - fuel tank upgrade, seat upgrade, rear shock upgrade, new headlight, tank bags, and miscellaneous smaller details.
 Here's a picture of the bike in rideable form:

-I relocated the CDI from the front of the steering tube to a spot under the fuel tank.
+When fitting the CRF150R USD forks, I had to relocate the CDI from the front of the steering tube to a spot under the fuel tank.
 I moved the CDI box only (I set aside the bracket and rubber holder).
 I found it was easiest to disconnect the CDI and move it around until I found a spot that I liked, then connect the wiring, then use zip-ties to hold everything in place.
 I made sure that the plastic wiring connectors were not under any pressure from touching anything.
 There was adequate clearance from the fuel tank (I checked).

 I added and changed quite a few parts while doing the engine replacement: